Deekshareddy10/Image_forgery_detection_using_DL/README.md

 ## Notes

-- Ensure Git LFS is installed before pulling model files.
+- Ensure Git LFS is installed before pulling model files
-- Large datasets and model weights are not included directly in the repository.
+- Large datasets and model weights are not included directly in the repository
-- Recommended to use a virtual environment for dependency management.
+- Recommended to use a virtual environment for dependency management

 ---